-Amanda Decker is a native of Indianapolis, Indiana and joins WEVV from Little Rock, Arkansas where she worked at Independent News Network.
-Amanda was responsible for producing and anchoring five evening newscasts for stations in multiple markets.
-Amanda has nine years of professional experience producing and anchoring newscasts, reporting, and editing video.
+Amanda Decker is a native of Indianapolis.
+Amanda has more than ten years of professional experience producing and anchoring newscasts, reporting, and editing video.

 Amanda graduated from Ball State with degrees in Telecommunications, Journalism, and Political Science.

 MacLeod Hageman, or ‘Mac’ to everyone who knows him, comes to Evansville by way of Montana, Arkansas, and Iowa.

 Mac loves writing and digging through stories.
 His passion for journalism lies with breaking news, severe weather, and politics.

 Aside from news, he loves to water ski, play basketball, work out, spend time with his Scottish Terrier, and check out some latest and greatest cars.